Gas Saving Camper Storage Program

 - Campers have the option to reduce fuel costs by temporarily storing camping units (trailers, motor homes or boat on a trailer) in participating state parks and recreation areas between state park visits.
 The program is free.

-- Gas Saving Camper Storage Program General Conditions »
+- Camper Storage Program General Conditions »

 - Storage spaces are available on a first come, first served basis.
-Available space can only be determined by contacting the park.
-The park cannot reserve or hold a storage space.

 - Camper must show proof (camp permit receipt or reservation confirmation number) of campground use at any Michigan state park or recreation area within the seven days prior to the beginning of the storage period.